-Additionally, all students will take part in a two-year Supervised Workplace Immersion and will be paired with a mentor with whom they will discuss the ongoing integration and application of their MALTS coursework within the context of their own workplace.
+Additionally, all students will take part in a two-year Workplace Integration and will be paired with a mentor with whom they will discuss the ongoing integration and application of their MALTS coursework within the context of their own workplace.

 Finally, in order to graduate with a MALTS degree, students must complete a final Capstone Project.
-This project leads students to blend theological reflection with creative expression as they develop solutions for their particular workplace (e.g., project strategy, business plan, policy paper, healthcare protocol, etc.).
+This project leads students to blend theological reflection with creative expression as they develop solutions for their particular workplace (e.g.,teaching curriculum, business plan, policy paper, healthcare protocol, etc.).